 Why is A New Facility Necessary?

 Animal disease research, diagnostics and training are currently performed at the Plum Island Animal Disease Center (PIADC).
-However, the aging facility is nearing the end of its lifecycle and does not have the capability to meet research needs in relation to emerging and foreign animal disease threats.
-NBAF is necessary to meet the requirements of Homeland Security Presidential Directive 9 (HSPD-9).
+However, the center is more than 65 years old and does not have the capability to meet research needs relating to emerging and zoonotic animal disease threats.
 As USDA mission requirements expand to meet these challenges, a new facility with enhanced biocontainment capabilities and modern laboratory designs is necessary to fulfill future needs.
+Additionally, NBAF is necessary to meet the requirements of Homeland Security Presidential Directive 9 (HSPD-9).

 Designed to Ensure Safety and Security

 The National Academies of Science (NAS) 2012 review of the Updated Site-Specific Biosafety and Biosecurity Mitigation and Risk Assessment for NBAF, found the design to “meet or exceed” modern biocontainment standards.
-The laboratory’s critical systems will include redundant safety and biocontainment features.
-In the case of a tornado, the facility’s biocontainment areas are designed to a standard similar to that applied in the nuclear industry for structural and containment integrity.
+The laboratory’s critical systems include redundant safety and biocontainment features.
+In the event of a tornado, the facility’s biocontainment areas are designed to a standard like those applied in the nuclear industry for structural and containment integrity.
 All recommendations identified in prior risk assessments were incorporated into the NBAF design.

 The NAS report also found that the current NBAF design incorporates best practices used in other animal and zoonotic pathogen laboratory facilities in the United States and abroad.
-The NBAF will be the nation’s only large animal BSL-4 facility built to safely handle pathogens that do not currently have treatments or countermeasures.
+NBAF is the nation’s only large animal BSL-4 facility built to safely handle pathogens that do not currently have treatments or countermeasures.

-The USDA and the Centers for Disease Control will not issue a certificate of registration allowing select agent research at the NBAF until all requirements are satisfied.
+The USDA and the Centers for Disease Control will not issue a certificate of registration allowing select agent research at NBAF until all requirements are satisfied.
 The U.S. Department of Homeland Security (DHS) previously made the commitment to the safety of the community, the workers in the facility, and local livestock that the facility would not be operational unless it could be done safely.
-That longstanding commitment will ensure as USDA transitions into the owner/operator role for NBAF.
+USDA is continuing that longstanding commitment as NBAF transitions into USDA’s owner/operator role.